 If the character does not have the skill used, thanks to JOT, etc., they can be tutored by someone into an immediate zero level for that skill.

 This requires a determination task on your part, and a tutor to show you "how to use that vacuum suit".
 Without instruction, once the immediate situation passes, the character loses the zero level.
 Regardless, if you used the skill successfully, then you can gain an experience tick for the skill.
 This does not apply to the Jack Of All Trades skill itself.Learning Through Practice

-A character can elect to be practicing a skill desiring to improve it.
+A character can elect to be practicing a skill, desiring to improve it.
 The character's player has to back this up during role playing, by devoting time each game week to practice.
-At the end of a game month, a character can have one experience tick, to assign to a skill that they're practicing, if they pass a Determination task.Learning Through Study
+At the end of a game month, a character can gain one experience tick, to assign to a skill that they're practicing.
+The character can continue this work if they pass a Determination task.Learning Through Study

 A character can elect to be studying a skill desiring to improve it.
 As with practice the character has to back this up during role playing.
 If they have an instructor to guide them, then they can take one tick per week.
 If they don't, then they can take one tick per game month for a studied skill if they passed a Determination task.
 A character may not apply practice or study to the Jack Of All Trades skill.Making a skill improvement check

 If, at the end of a situation, the character has ticks equal to the point cost of improving any of their skills, they can elect to make an improvement check.
 An improvement check is of Formidable difficulty, and they can use their DM for one appropriate characteristic on the roll. (which is most appropriate depends on the skill they're trying to improve) The Character also gets to add the experience ticks they've accumulated above the target for the skill as a positive DM to the check for that skill.